For all the self-taught geeks out there, here is our content library with most of the learning materials we have produced throughout the years.

 Guides on different topics related to the technologies that we teach in our courses

 The most efficient way to learn: Join a cohort with classmates just like you, live streams, impromptu coding sessions, live tutorials with real experts, and stay motivated.

 We are going to be building a minimalist version of the Star Wars Databank with a "Read Later" or "Favorites" list functionality.

-💡 Important: Remember to create a new repository, update the remote (
+💡 Important: Remember to save and upload your code to GitHub by creating a new repository, updating the remote (

-git remote set-url origin <your new url>), and upload the code to your new repository using
+git remote set-url origin <your new url>), and uploading the code to your new repository using the

 favoritesarray in your central store and allow the user to add or remove favorites.

 Important: The SWAPI doesn't provide the images, you can use https://starwars-visualguide.com/assets/img/ to get the images easily.
 The focus of this exercise is to practice fetch, router and context; you can focus on the color theme and simple layout to make it look good.

 Important 2: Don't worry if the data you get from the SWAPI doesn't match the data you see in starwars.com.